-Key Work Steps Hazards/Potential Hazards Safe Practices 5I) Standing/Static Posture Change posture on a frequent basis Stretch prior to any physical activity 5J) Slips/ Trips/Falls See Section 4D above 6.
-Sampling 6A) Chemical Hazards See Section 3E above Oversight Wash hands and face prior to consumption of food, beverage or tobacco.
+Key Work Steps Hazards/Potential Hazards Safe Practices 5I) Standing/Static Posture Change posture on a frequent basis Stretch prior to any physical activity 5J) Slips/Trips/Falls See Section 4D above 6.
+Sampling 6A) Chemical Hazards See Section 3E above Oversight Wash hands and face prior to consumption of food, · - · - · · · · · beverage or tobacco.
 Calibrate meters in a clean, well ventilated area Store calibration gases in well vented area.
 Ensure chemical labels and warnings are legible.
-6B) Personnel Decontamination Refer to MSDS for specific hazards associated with decon solutions Monitor breathing zone for decon solutions (e.g., methanol, hexane, etc.), if appropriate (see HASP) Removal of PPE will be performed by the following tasks in the listed order: Gross boot wash and rinse and removal Outer glove removal Suit removal Respirator removal (if worn).
-Inner glove removal Contaminated PPE is to be placed in the appropriate, provided receptacles.
+6B) Personnel Decontamination Refer to MSDS for specific hazards associated with decon solutions Monitor breathing zone for decon solutions (e.g., methanol, hexane, etc.), if appropriate (see HASP) Removal of PPE will be performed by the following tasks in the listed order: Gross boot wash and rinse and removal Outer glove removal o Suit removal Respirator removal (if worn). o Inner glove removal Contaminated PPE is to be placed in the appropriate, provided receptacles.
 Employees will wash hands, face, and any other exposed areas with soap and water.
-Portable eyewash stations and showers will be available should employees come into direct contact with contaminated materials.
-Decon solutions will be disposed of according to the work 00)1:6: plan.
+Portable eyewash stations and showers will be available ) should employees come into direct contact with contaminated materials.
+Decon solutions will be disposed of according to the work plan.
 6C) Lifting Good lifting techniques (lift with legs not back) Mechanical devices (e.g., hand truck, cart, forklift, etc.) should be used to reduce manual handling of materials and drums.
-Team lifting should be utilized if mechanical devices are not a still be (see a lates (see items as 50 lbs)). available. (mandatory for items over 50 lbs) Split heavy loads in to smaller loads Make sure that path is clear prior to lift.
-Redesign work area to avoid low lifts Stretch prior to lifting Maintain a backbuilte style and level of physical fitness.
-Maintain a healthy life style and level of physical fitness.
+Team lifting should be utilized if mechanical devices are not available. (mandatary for items aver 50 lba) available. (mandatory for items over 50 lbs) Split heavy loads in to smaller loads Make sure that path is clear prior to lift.
+Redesign work area to avoid low lifts Stretch prior to lifting Maintain a healthy life style and level of physical fitness.